 Sessions of the NIH workshop, "Meeting the Information Requirements of the Animal Welfare Act," will be held in October 2016, Beltsville, MD.

 Office of Laboratory Animal Welfare (OLAW) - IACUC 101 Series - Workshops provide information about the role and responsibilities of an IACUC and federal policies and regulations governing the welfare of animals in laboratories.
 The program includes scenarios at each level so that participants can practice what they have learned in each course.
 See the schedule for dates and locations.

-Dr. Kathryn Bayne is the new Executive Director of AAALAC International as of July 1, 2016.
+Dr. Kathryn Bayne has been the new Executive Director since July 1, 2016.

-AAALAC International has changed their legal, official name to "AAALAC International" and will no longer spell out its acronym.
+The organization changed their legal, official name to "AAALAC International" and no longer spells out its acronym.
 This allows greater inclusion of wildlife and agricultural animal research programs as the word "laboratory" will be dropped.
 All references to the organization should use the acronym only; the logo has not changed.

 Animal Welfare Inspection Guide

 USDA Animal Care has revised two chapters of the Animal Welfare Inspection Guide, Chapter 2: Required Inspection Procedures, and Chapter 6: Veterinary Care.
 This Guide will no longer contain Chapter 9, Animal Care Policies; the Policy manual will now have it's own link.

 OLAW: Change in Animal Welfare Assurance Numbering System